MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md

 ## Disable a feature

-If a feature has already been enabled, a **Disable** button appears in the details pane.
+If a feature has been enabled, a **Disable** button appears in the details pane.
 You can use this button to disable the feature.
 The **Disable** button isn't available if the feature can't be disabled.

-- Select the feature to disbale and then, in the details pane, select **Disable**.
-The feature is disabled, and the **Enable date** field is cleared.

 After a feature is disabled, a message appears below the **Learn more** link in the details pane.
-This message states that the feature hasn't yet been enabled.
+This message states that the feature hasn't been enabled.
 It appears every time that you select the feature in the feature list.
 Features that haven't been enabled appear on the **Not enabled** tab.

 ## Features that must be enabled